rtm-se/ai-commit-message/README.md

 - 10 - separate config file
 - 11 - support pattern for skipping files
 - 12 - interactive mode (semi done, needs improvements)
-- 13 - automatically reject messages longer than certain number of characters
+- ~~13 - automatically reject messages longer than certain number of characters~~
 - 14 - support auto git diff context for smaller changes to give llm more lines to process
 - 15 - improve visibility on progress for creating commit message
 - 16 - custom prefix or use prefix from previous message
 - 17 - generate md doc for the diff
 - 18 - mixed prompt generation (choosing if you want to split files into several contexts)
 - 19 - support special diff splitters for better context
+- 20 - plugin support